 Sourdough granola bars are the perfect snack.
 They are easy to pack around and full of sustaining energy.
-They are a delicious breakfast-on-the-go, school lunch treat or a homemade energy bar.
-Best of all, they can be made gluten free, sugar free or vegan!
+They are for delicious breakfast-on-the-go, school lunches, or a homemade energy bar.
+Best of all, they can be made gluten-free, sugar-free, or vegan!

-Here’s why these granola bars are better because of a little fermentation.
+Not sure about making sourdough granola bars?
+Here’s why these bars are better because of a little fermentation.

-- Fermentation adds a delicious sourdough flavour to these granola bars.
+- Fermentation adds a delicious sourdough flavor to these granola bars.

 - Pre-fermentation also eliminates the need for additional flour or sweetener.
 The lactic bacteria will break down the rolled oats before baking.

-- Blueberry Almond: This classic granola bar is perfect for breakfasts on the go.
-Use 1/2 cup of almonds, 1/4 cup of dried blueberries and 1/4 cup of shredded coconut.
+- Blueberry Almond: This classic granola bar is perfect for breakfast on the go.
+Use 1/2 cup of almonds, 1/4 cup of dried blueberries, and 1/4 cup of shredded coconut.

-- Salty Peanut: Use 1 cup of salty peanuts for a salty (not sweet) granola bar.
-Or use only 1/2 cup of peanuts with 1/2 cup of chocolate chips.
+- Salty Peanut: Use 1 cup of salted peanuts for a salty (not sweet) granola bar.
+Or use only 1/2 cup of peanuts with 1/2 cup of chocolate chips for that mix of salty-sweet.
+Yum!

 - Chocolate Pecan: Turn your granola bars into a sweet treat by adding 1/2 cup of chopped pecans and 1/2 cup of dark chocolate chips.